Split-and-Merge-Proxy/smp-contact/README.md

 # SMP-contact
-This repository is tor protein-protein contact map prediction task.
+This repository is for the protein-protein contact map prediction task.

 ## 1. Environment Setup